Central Auckland, East Auckland, North Auckland, South Auckland, West Auckland > Private Hospitals & Specialists >

 Conditions of the gut dealt with by general surgery include disorders of the oesophagus, stomach, small bowel, large bowel and anus.
 These range from complex conditions such as ulceration or cancer in the bowel through to fairly minor conditions such as haemorrhoids.
 Many of the more major conditions such as bowel cancer will require surgery, or sometimes treatment with medication, chemotherapy or radiotherapy.

-Laparoscopic Nissen Fundoplication is a surgical procedure for GERD that involves wrapping the top part of the stomach (fundus) around the lower end of the oesophagus.
+Laparoscopic Nissen Fundoplication is a surgical procedure for GORD that involves wrapping the top part of the stomach (fundus) around the lower end of the oesophagus.
 The valve between the stomach and the oesophagus is also replaced or repaired.

 Bariatric or weight loss surgery refers to a number of different procedures that can be performed to treat obesity.
 Procedures fall into three main types: Malabsorptive - these procedures involve bypassing a section of the small intestine thus reducing the amount of food absorbed into the body.
+Laparoscopic Gastric Bypass involves bypassing a section of the intestine so that less food is absorbed.
 Restrictive - these procedures involve reducing the size of the stomach, usually by creating a small pouch at the top of the stomach which limits the amount of food that can be eaten.
+Laparoscopic Gastric Banding is a surgical treatment for obesity that involves placing an inflatable cuff around the upper stomach.
+The cuff can be further inflated or deflated to adjust the volume of food that can be consumed.
 Malabsorptive/Restrictive Combination - these procedures combine both techniques e.g. gastric bypass surgery in which a small stomach pouch is formed and its outlet connected to part of the small intestine.

 Bariatric or weight loss surgery refers to a number of different procedures that can be performed to treat obesity.
 Procedures fall into three main types: Malabsorptive - these procedures involve bypassing a section of the small intestine thus reducing the amount of food absorbed into the body.
+Laparoscopic Gastric Bypass involves bypassing a section of the intestine so that less food is absorbed.
 Restrictive - these procedures involve reducing the size of the stomach, usually by creating a small pouch at the top of the stomach which limits the amount of food that can be eaten.
+Laparoscopic Gastric Banding is a surgical treatment for obesity that involves placing an inflatable cuff around the upper stomach.
+The cuff can be further inflated or deflated to adjust the volume of food that can be consumed.
 Malabsorptive/Restrictive Combination - these procedures combine both techniques e.g. gastric bypass surgery in which a small stomach pouch is formed and its outlet connected to part of the small intestine.

 Bariatric or weight loss surgery refers to a number of different procedures that can be performed to treat obesity.
 Procedures fall into three main types: